abrisse16/42-cub3d/README.md

 **Grid-Based World Representation**: The game world is represented as a uniform grid where each cell is either empty (walkable) or contains a wall.
 This discrete representation simplifies collision detection and ray intersection calculations.

+#### The DDA Algorithm Foundation

+The raycasting implementation is built upon the **Digital Differential Analysis (DDA) algorithm**, a highly efficient method for determining which grid squares a line traverses.
+Originally developed for rasterizing lines on pixel grids, DDA is perfectly suited for raycasting because it guarantees that **every wall the ray encounters will be detected** without missing any intersections.

+**Why DDA Over Naive Ray Tracing?**

+Traditional ray tracing approaches use fixed step sizes, advancing the ray by a constant distance at each iteration.
+However, this method has critical flaws:

+- **Wall Penetration Risk**: If the step size is too large, rays can pass completely through thin walls without detection
+- **Precision vs Performance Trade-off**: Smaller step sizes reduce miss probability but dramatically increase computational cost
+- **Infinite Precision Requirement**: Perfect accuracy would require infinitely small steps, making the approach computationally impossible

+**The DDA Solution**

+DDA eliminates these problems by **adapting step sizes dynamically** based on the grid structure.
+Instead of using constant increments, the algorithm calculates the exact distance to the next grid line intersection, ensuring:

+- **Zero Miss Rate**: Every wall intersection is mathematically guaranteed to be detected
+- **Optimal Efficiency**: Only the minimum necessary calculations are performed
+- **Perfect Precision**: Wall hits are detected at their exact intersection points

+**Grid-Line Intersection Strategy**

+The algorithm operates on the principle that walls in a grid-based world always align with grid boundaries.
+Therefore, any ray-wall collision must occur at either:
+- **Horizontal grid lines** (boundaries between vertically adjacent cells)
+- **Vertical grid lines** (boundaries between horizontally adjacent cells)

+By stepping from grid line to grid line rather than using arbitrary increments, DDA ensures comprehensive wall detection while maintaining computational efficiency.

 #### The Nine-Step Raycasting Process

 **1. Ray Direction Calculation**